aaronbloomfield/pdr/cs2150/index.md

 - The submission system, which is available through Collab; this includes your grades, submitted assginments, regrades, support requests, etc.
-- Grading explanations, including grading guidelines
+- Grading explanations, including the grading guidelines
+- Email list archive

 The parts of this course that are in this repo are: